BettinaSDe/frontend-nanodegree-feedreader/README.md

 # Contributing

 This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+Therefore, Udacity most likely will not accept pull requests.